Fulton, Kentucky minor league baseball history: Kentucky–Illinois–Tennessee League: 1946–1955

 The Fulton Railroaders advanced to the 1950 Kentucky–Illinois–Tennessee League Finals.
-Fulton had a record of 69–50 to place 2nd in the regular standings under returning manager Ivan Kuester.
-Fulton ended the season 4.5 games behind the 1st place Mayfield Clothiers.
+Fulton had a record of 69–50 to place second in the regular standings under returning manager Ivan Kuester.
+Fulton ended the season 4.5 games behind the first place Mayfield Clothiers.
 In the playoffs, Fulton defeated the Jackson Generals 3 games to 2 to advance.
 Fulton was behind 1 game to 0 to Mayfield when the rest of the Finals were cancelled after bad weather.

 The Fulton Railroaders were the 1951 Kentucky–Illinois–Tennessee League Champions.
-Fulton fended the regular season in 1st pace with a 73–46 record, finishing 2.0 games ahead of the 2nd place Owensboro Oilers in the eight–team league.
+Fulton ended the regular season in first place with a 73–46 record, finishing 2.0 games ahead of the second place Owensboro Oilers in the eight–team league.
 In the playoffs, Fulton defeated the Paducah Chiefs 3 games to 2 to advance.
-In the Finals, Fulton swept 4 games against Owensboro to claim the championship. playing under manager Sam Lamitina.
+In the Finals, Fulton swept 4 games against Owensboro to claim the championship, playing under manager Sam Lamitina.

 The franchise adopted the Fulton Lookouts moniker in 1952, winning the pennant in the Kentucky–Illinois–Tennessee League.
 The Lookouts continued as a Washington Senators affiliate in 1952.
-Fulton finished the regular season in 1st place with a record of 82–37 under Sam Lamitina, finishing a 15.5 games ahead of the 2nd place Paducah Chiefs.
+Fulton finished the regular season in first place with a record of 82–37, playing under manager Sam Lamitina, finishing 15.5 games ahead of the second place Paducah Chiefs.
 In the playoffs, Fulton was defeated by the Union City Greyhounds 3 games to 2.

 The Lookouts won another Kentucky–Illinois–Tennessee League pennant in 1953 under returning manager Sam Lamitina, before losing in the league final.
-With a regular season record of 70–50, Fulton placed 1st in the standings, finishing 3.0 games ahead of the 2nd place Madisonville Miners.
+With a regular season record of 70–50, Fulton placed first in the standings, finishing 3.0 games ahead of the second place Madisonville Miners.
 In the playoffs, Fulton defeated the Hopkinsville Hoppers 3 games to 1 and advanced.
 In the Finals, the Paducah Chiefs swept 3 games against Fulton.

-In 1954, the Fulton Lookouts ended the season in 2nd place overall with a 69–47.
-Under manager Red Mincy, Fulton finished 7.0 games behind the 1st place Union City Dodgers in the eight–team league.
+In 1954, the Fulton Lookouts ended the season in second place overall with a 69–47 record.
+Under manager Red Mincy, Fulton finished 7.0 games behind the first place Union City Dodgers in the eight–team league.

 In the final season of play, the Kentucky–Illinois–Tennessee League permanently folded following the 1955 season.
 In 1955, Fulton had six managers as the Fulton Lookouts finished with a regular season record of 43–66.
-Futon placed 5th in the six–team league, finishing 24.0 games behind the Paducah Chiefs.
+Futon placed fifth in the six–team league, finishing 24.0 games behind the Paducah Chiefs.
 Fulton's managers were Ned Waldrop, Harl Pierce, Sam Lamitina, James Swiggett, Mel Simons and Robert Harmon.